 (c) On Request – A Market Participant may submit an electronic request via the MIS Certified Area for specific meter consumption data.
 ERCOT will receive and validate the request and, if appropriate, automatically forward the appropriate information to the Market Participant.

+10.12.4 Availability of ERCOT Estimated Meter Data

+(1) Whenever ERCOT estimates meter data for Advanced Meters or Interval Data Recorder (IDR) Meters, upon certified request by a Market Participant, ERCOT shall make that data available to the Market Participant via the MIS Certified Area.